SyedThaseemuddin/reference_apps/readme.md

 In addition to having the MCU, the 32-bit SAM and PIC MCU development boards/kits also provide support to exercise the features of MCU through additional hardware like displays, communication buses, transceivers, sensors, external memories, etc.
-The additional hardware features are available on our MCU development boards/kits or is available as plugin through interface headers like mikroBUS Click or Xplained Pro extensions.
+The additional hardware features are available on the MCU development boards/kits or is available as plugin through interface headers like mikroBUS Click or Xplained Pro extensions.

 The reference applications in this repository ranges from simple getting started to